greenm01/ec4x/docs/ec4x_specs.md

 ## 5\.4 Starbase Combat

-If a hostile fleet has orders to blockade, bombard, invade, or blitz a colony, Starbases are the first line of planetary defense, and multiple units form a combined Task Force.
+Starbases act as the primary defense if a hostile fleet aims to blockade, bombard, invade, or blitz a colony.
+They form a combined Task Force as per Section 5.2.

-Fleets with orders to guard a starbase(s) will also join the Task Force.
+Fleets with orders to guard the Starbase (Fleet Orders 04) or to guard the planet (Fleet Orders 05) also join the Task Force.

 Combat will proceed in a similar fashion to Section 5.3, with the following restrictions:

 1. If a player rolls a critical hit against a starbase on the first try, re-roll a second time.
 2. Starbases receive an extra +2 die roll modifier.

-Starbases are powerful citadels equipped with advanced sensors and massive artificial intelligence (AI) resources.
-Their shields are powerful and make them a challenge to strike a critical hit.
+Starbases are fortified with superior AI and sensors, making them formidable, with high defensive capabilities.

 ## 5\.5 TODO: Planetary Bombardment